Health

 Blood problems that affect white blood cells can lead to problems with the immune system.
 Leukemia, for example, is a type of cancer that causes the body to supply an excessive quantity of extraordinary white blood cells.
 Symptoms may additionally encompass common infections, fatigue, and unexplained fevers.
 The American Cancer Society estimates that leukemia accounts for about three percent of all cancers in the U.S.

-Blood Disorders Affecting Red Blood Cells
+Blood Cancer Affecting Red Blood Cells

 Anemia is one of the most unusual blood problems affecting pink blood cells.
 It occurs when the body no longer has healthy pink blood cells to hold good enough oxygen to tissues.
 Symptoms of anemia include fatigue, weak spot, and light pores and skin.
 According to the World Health Organization, anemia influences over 1.6 billion humans globally, making it an extensive public health difficulty.